TV Globo: 21st century era

-2016 saw Globo become the official broadcaster of the 2016 Summer Olympics, the first Olympic Games to be held in South America.

 On 8 January 2019, Globo announced that Vídeo Show would be cancelled after 35 years due to declining ratings.

-2020–present

 On 12 March 2020, Globo announced plans to suspend production of all of its existing telenovelas and the vast majority of its series in order to comply with global restrictions that were put in place for the COVID-19 pandemic, with Big Brother Brasil continuing to be filmed without an audience for the remainder of its twentieth season.
 On 26 October 2020, Globo announced GExperience, an interactive experience in which visitors will be able to go behind the scenes of a live TV show and see memorabilia from Globo's most famous novelas.
 Building work began in November 2020 and the experience is expected to open in April 2021 at the Market Place shopping centre in São Paulo.

-2021

-On January 25, Fausto Silva announced that he would retire from his variety show Domingão do Faustão at the end of the year.
+On 25 January, Fausto Silva announced that he would retire from his variety show Domingão do Faustão at the end of the year.
+His timeslot was filled by a new version of Domingão hosted by Luciano Huck, while Marcos Mion took over Huck's previous show Caldeirão.

 Due to the COVID-19 pandemic, in early March 2021 Globo decided to remove actors over the age of eighty from the recordings of soap operas.
 Less than two weeks later, actors over 69 were also removed.
+On 23 March, the broadcaster stopped recording soap operas and series until 19 April, due to the worsening of the COVID-19 pandemic.